wesleycamargo/azure-docs.pt-br/articles/storsimple/storsimple-ebod-controller-replacement.md

 <properties
-   pageTitle="Substituir um controlador EBOD StorSimple | Microsoft Azure" description="Explica como remover e substituir um ou ambos os controladores EBOD em um dispositivo StorSimple 8600." services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Replace a StorSimple EBOD controller | Microsoft Azure" description="Explains how to remove and replace one or both EBOD controllers on a StorSimple 8600 device." services="storsimple" documentationCenter="" authors="alkohli"